Love of ag and country motivate Ugandan graduate students in their research

 By Job Vigil, North Platte Telegraph

 Their journey began with a love for their country and a love for learning about agriculture.
-It continues with an opportunity that brought Hope Nakabuye and Abia Katimbo to study at the University of Nebraska’s West Central Research and Extension Center in North Platte.
+It continues with an opportunity that brought Hope Nakabuye and Abia Katimbo to study at the University of Nebraska’s West Central Research, Extension, and Education Center in North Platte.

 The students from Uganda are working toward their master’s and doctoral degrees in irrigation studies.
-Although they did not meet until coming to the WCREC, they come from the same district and tribe.
+Although they did not meet until coming to the WCREEC, they come from the same district and tribe.

 “The interesting thing is we are under the same lab,” Katimbo said.
 “Then when I asked her where she comes from, we come from the same district.
 And then we come from the same tribe, which means we have the same local language.”

 Nakabuye came to Nebraska because of her interest in irrigation techniques.